Năvodari

-Năvodari ([nəvoˈdarʲ], historical names: Carachioi; Caracoium, Kara Koyum) is a town in Constanța County, region of Northern Dobruja, Romania, with a population of 32,400.
+Năvodari ([nəvoˈdarʲ], historical names: Carachioi; Caracoium, Kara Koyum) is a town in Constanța County, region of Northern Dobruja, Romania, with a population of 34,398 as of 2021.
 The town formally includes a territorially distinct community, Social Group Peninsula, and administers the neighbouring village of Mamaia-Sat.

 Etymology

 The name of the town means "trawlers" in Romanian.

 History

 The settlement was mentioned for the first time in 1421 under the name Kara Koyun ("Black Sheep"), to be renamed later on Karaköy or Carachioi ("The Black Village").
 In 1927, the locality was again renamed to Năvodari and after five years, on 15 August 1932, it was granted commune status.

 The town developed during the communist regime as part of the industrialization program.
-In 1957, the superphosphate and sulfuric acid plant, also known as USAS (Uzina de Superfosfat si Acid Sulfuric, Superphosphate and Sulfuric Acid Factory), whose construction had started in 1954, was opened, paving the road towards the industrialization of the area and demographic growth.
+In 1957, the superphosphate and sulfuric acid plant, also known as USAS (Uzina de Superfosfat și Acid Sulfuric), whose construction had started in 1954, was opened, paving the road towards the industrialization of the area and demographic growth.
 However, the factory polluted the Black Sea and Lake Tașaul with toxic dumps.
 In the 1990s, the pollution was greatly reduced as the factory was modernized.

 In 1968 the population of Năvodari exceeded 6,500 inhabitants.
 A law adopted that year granted the commune of Năvodari town status and placed the Mamaia Sat village under its administration.
 The modernization of the town began in 1975 and was completed on 29 June 1979.